Lp-Francois/api-client-ip/README.md

 API to debug the client IP forwarding through load-balancers, ingress, etc. Very useful to check if the client IP is passed in order to achieve _rate-limiting_ with your application.

+It can also debug timeout, with passing the `SLEEP_SECONDS` environment variable.
+Ping `/timeout` endpoint to simulate a long request.

 ## Getting started - Deploy on K8s

 ```sh